envato/ejson_wrapper/README.md

 # EJSON Wrapper

 Wraps the [`ejson`](https://github.com/Shopify/ejson) program to safely execute it and parse the resulting JSON.
-Additonally it offers new a feature to encrypt/decrypt private key (stored as `_private_key_enc` in EJSON file) with AWS KMS.
+Additionally it offers a feature to encrypt/decrypt private key with AWS KMS (stored as `_private_key_enc` in EJSON file).

 ## Installation